CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

-\begin{itemize}[leftmargin=*,itemsep=0em] \item[\ding{224}] \texttt{\textbf{TechnicalParameterTool}}: Generates logic-critical parameters (e.g., data scales, performance thresholds) using rule-based methods constrained within pre-calibrated ranges. \item[\ding{224}] \texttt{\textbf{ImplementationConstraintTool}}: Selects framework versions and environment configurations from a validated list to define implementation boundaries. \item[\ding{224}] \texttt{\textbf{ContextualVariableTool}}: Produces realistic scenarios (e.g., company profiles, user roles, industry contexts) through constrained prompt generation. \item[\ding{224}] \texttt{\textbf{InterfaceSpecificationTool}}: Dynamically generates low-level interface elements such as function names, API endpoints, and variable naming conventions requiring code adaptation. \end{itemize} To ensure fairness and consistency across all rendered tasks, the agent strictly separates logic-critical generation performed by the \textbf{TechnicalParameterTool} and \textbf{ImplementationConstraintTool} from cosmetic and contextual generation, handled by the \textbf{ContextualVariableTool} and \textbf{InterfaceSpecificationTool}.
+To ensure fairness and consistency across all rendered tasks, the agent strictly separates logic-critical generation performed by the \textbf{TechnicalParameterTool} and \textbf{ImplementationConstraintTool} from cosmetic and contextual generation, handled by the \textbf{ContextualVariableTool} and \textbf{InterfaceSpecificationTool}.
 Upon receiving a template, the agent analyzes its complexity indicators, such as domain requirements and algorithmic dependencies, and determines an optimal tool invocation sequence.
 Technical parameters are resolved first; if interdependencies arise, tools are coordinated iteratively using intermediate outputs as constraints.
 An internal error-checking mechanism monitors for parameter conflicts and triggers corrective re-invocation as needed.
 Once core parameters are fixed, the agent wraps the task in a realistic scenario, embedding surface-level ambiguity that requires requirement analysis to correctly interpret.

 The agent produces two synchronized outputs: (1) a task instance that includes a README, starter code, project structure, and environment configuration for LLMs and humans; and (2) an evaluation script, accessible to the system, that extracts parameters and interface signatures to execute instance-specific checks.
 This structure enables consistent, automated evaluation pipelines per instance.